ChainAgnostic/CAIPs/CAIPs/caip-169.md

   alike, enable on-chain VC verification, etc.
-- [Data Integrity spec][] - Formerly referred to as "Linked Data Proofs," this specification for embedding proofs in structured data objects like JSON-LD documents and verifiable credentialy specifies the handling of distinct credentials that flatten an open-world/RDF-style graph to be signed and verified.
+- [Data Integrity spec][] - Formerly referred to as "Linked Data Proofs," this specification for embedding proofs in structured data objects like JSON-LD documents and verifiable credentials specifies the handling of distinct credentials that flatten an open-world/RDF-style graph to be signed and verified.
 - [Presentation Exchange][] - DIF-incubated *high-level* VC protocol (optimized